2026-2027 Competition is Now Closed. Please visit the Competition & Selection webpage for additional information.

 • Secondary School

-Grantees will be placed at the elementary, middle, or high school level and will be involved in activities through-out the school day (Monday through Friday, 8:30 a.m. – 4:00 p.m.), with the occasional Saturday for specific events.
-Grantees will participate actively in supervised English classes and/or be assigned to the school's University Applications and Counseling Office and/or the Library, and have the opportunity to interact with a wide range of students.
-All grantees are also involved as coaches and mentors in the Forensics Club – the School’s largest English language theater and debate club – where they are able to connect with the students in a fun, creative, and supportive setting.
-At the end of the school year, grantees serve as camp counselors at Athens College’s English language Summer Camp in June-July.
+Grantees will be placed at the elementary, middle, or high school level.
+They will participate in activities throughout the school day (Monday through Friday, 8:30 a.m. – 4:00 p.m.), with occasional Saturday hours and afternoon classes for specific events.
+Grantees will participate actively in supervised English classes and/or be assigned to the school's University Applications and Counseling Office and/or the library, and have the opportunity to interact with a wide range of students.
+All grantees are also involved as coaches and mentors in the Forensics Club – the school’s largest English language club that offers a range of activities, including drama, public speaking, discussion, and debate – where they can connect with the students in a fun, creative, and supportive setting.
+At the end of the school year, grantees serve as camp counselors at Athens College’s English language 3-week Summer Camp in June-July.

 Placement Locations